 Any Entrepreneurs?

-there is an interdisciplinary Entrepreneurship Certificate
+There is an interdisciplinary Entrepreneurship Certificate

 coordinated by the college of business.
 You get a certificate